JuanCely999/Economist-portfolio/README.md

 **Results:** A large part of the publications on tourism address issues that currently lack sufficient research, such as the case of the impact that social networks and web pages have on the dissemination of information and acceptance by the general public.
 The comments and searches focused on tourism on the web, at the moment of reducing their intensity, governance appears more frequently -although due to non-conformity- as the absence of global factors that the world is currently going through.

-### Perception of the economy of Latin America and the Caribbean due to COVID-19: an analysis of sentiments on Twitter
+### Wahrnehmung der Wirtschaft Lateinamerikas und der Karibik aufgrund von COVID-19: Eine Analyse der Stimmungen auf Twitter
 **Code:** [`art_econ`](https://github.com/JuanCely999/Proyectos/tree/main/R_code/art_econ).

 **Description:**  This project is carried out for the publication of this [`article`](https://www.researchgate.net/publication/370943773_Percepcion_de_la_economia_de_America_Latina_y_el_Caribe_por_COVID-19_un_analisis_de_sentimientos_en_Twitter).
 Factors associated with positive and negative aspects are explored in an analysis of society's sentiments about the perception of the economy in the midst of the health crisis.
 This is done from Twitter data (575.865 tweets) in the countries of Latin America and the Caribbean.